djacura/AGame/README.md

 - Delivery charge (if applicable)
 - Grand Total
 - Keep shopping button - which will take you back to the shop.
-- Secure Checkout button - which will take to the check out.
+- Secure Checkout button - which will take to the checkout.

 ---

 ## Checkout

-Full page layout with a user order form to complete: \
+Full-page layout with a user order form to complete: \
-This form would also be filled in automatically from the details stored in the My profile section of the site.
+This form would also be filled in automatically from the details stored in the My Profile section of the site.

 Customer details section: